 - Accessible transport is an enabler, promoting age-friendly cities, with walking as an ingredient.
 Hence the need to look at the whole journey, requiring quality footpaths, kerb crossings, and pedestrianisation.

-The Whole Journey: A guide for thinking beyond compliance to create accessible public transport journeys, can be downloaded in sections from the Department of Infrastructure website.
-There’s a good section on universal design that shows how it captures other terms.
+Download The Whole Journey: A guide for thinking beyond compliance to create accessible public transport journeys from the Department of Infrastructure website.

 “The principles of universal design can also be applied to the design of programs run by government, businesses and non-government organisations.
 This will result in greater efficiency by maximising the number of people who can use and access a program without the need for costly add-ons or specialised assistance.”